-A typical curriculum for this program usually covers the diagnosis, symptoms, treatment, and prevention of communication disorders that affect hearing, speech, and language.
-There are also usually a small number of general education requirements, like humanities, math, social sciences, and general science courses unrelated to the discipline of communication disorders.
+A typical curriculum for this program usually covers the diagnosis, symptoms, treatment and prevention of communication disorders that affect hearing, speech and language.
+There are also usually a number of general education requirements, such as humanities, math, and social sciences.
 Some undergraduate programs do not allow students to apply for the major until their junior year, after they have completed all the necessary general education requirements and maintained an acceptable grade point average.

 Students who intend to pursue graduate study in any field related to communication disorders should plan on maintaining a grade point average of at least 3.2 to have a decent chance of being accepted into a graduate program.
-Additionally, students should take the GREs early on, in order to retake their test if their initial scores come back too low.
+Additionally, students should take the GREs early on, so they can retake the test if their initial scores come back too low.

 What Can You Do With a College Degree in Communication Disorders?

 Communication disorders professionals may find themselves working in research labs, schools, hospitals, rehabilitation clinics, nursing homes or private practices.

 The career outlook for this occupation is steadily improving as the U.S. population continues to grow and to live longer.
 In addition, parents and teachers are beginning to recognize that many more of their students than previously thought are affected by communication disorders.